Tag Archives: Bromance

 That Awkward Moment (2014), Zac Efron, Michael B. Jordan, Miles Teller

-The following are three of the best things about Zac Efron’s That Awkward Moment (2014).
-A story about twenty-something friends living and dating in New York.
-It’s definitely not a perfect movie – for reasons including, ironically, awkwardness.
+Directed by Tom Gormican; That Awkward Moment definitely isn’t a perfect movie – for reasons including, ironically, awkwardness.
 But these snippets of dialogue are indeed memorable.
-I’ve even found myself quoting one or two to friends.
+I’ve even found myself quoting one or two of them to friends.

 1) ‘New York’s charm is that you’re surrounded by things you can’t have’.
 ‘New York’s charm is it makes you think you can have them’.
+Having been there myself and experienced the energy, I can confirm that both statements are true.

 2) ‘Jason.
 You weren’t there for me.
 On a day when I really, really needed you.
 And being there for someone when they need you, that’s all relationships are, Jason.
-That’s all they are’
+That’s all they are.’
+Delivered whilst perfectly composed and with all pauses mid-sentence only working to make the statement more impactful in the moment – regardless of how simple the idea and words may be.

 G